 Many breakfast cereals also include high amounts of added sugar, especially cereals targeting children!
 For example, a ¾ cup serve of a popular children’s breakfast cereal contains 10g of sugar (2 teaspoons or 37%).
 This is staggering, and too much sugar in the morning isn’t a great start for kids either.
 However, there are some good cereal options that contain far less added sugar that you could switch to.
 For example:

 - Wheat biscuits only contain 2g of sugar per serve.
-Add sliced banana for sweetness and a nutritious breakfast.
+Add a sliced banana for sweetness and a nutritious breakfast.

 - Rolled oats are a great option and oats have enormous benefits on blood sugar, cholesterol and health!
 Sweeten with a small amount of syrup, fresh or frozen fruit.